JohnPiatras/JohnsGitGuide/3 - Status and staging.md

 ![Git status showing untracked files and an unstaged deletion](images/git_status_with_untracked_files.png)

-I can use `git commit -a' to commit currently unstaged changes (the deletion), but this will not cause the 3 untracked images to be added.
+I can use `git commit -a` to commit currently unstaged changes (the deletion), but this will not cause the 3 untracked images to be added.

-For that I need to do 'git add -A', followed by a commit.
+For that I need to do `git add -A`, followed by a commit.
 After doing this and pushing, my git status is now:

 ![Screen shot of status of an up to date local repository](images/git_status_A_ok.png)